UPPS 04.01.11 - Risk Management of Information Resources

 The continuance of authorization for renewals and continued use of such “grandfathered” information systems and system components is not perpetual.
 Reassessment of information systems and information system components will be required on a basis determined by the CISO, or designee.

-In addition to ordinary security assessment procedures, prior to acquiring, implementing, using, renewing or freely accepting any cloud computing service (as defined by NIST SP 800-145) to store, transmit, or process any institutional data, a determination must be made as to whether a contract shall be established that includes the Information Security Standards Exhibit (ISSE) (see Exhibit D from the TSUS Contract Management Handbook).
+In addition to ordinary security assessment procedures, prior to acquiring, implementing, using, renewing or freely accepting any cloud computing service (as defined by NIST SP 800-145) to store, transmit, or process any institutional data, a determination must be made as to whether a contract shall be established that includes the Information Security & Accessibility Standards Exhibit (ISASE).

 To the extent practicable, the principles of separation of duties and least privilege shall be applied to the system development, acquisition, and production life cycle.
 For example, the developer or maintainer of a component should not also have the ability to place the component into production.